jun159/SoftwareEngineering/README.md

   * `HeightObservers` interface for `ConcreteObservers` need varying information about `Observable` - One needs to query the age, and some others needs weight and height.

 ### Mediator
+Mediator design pattern is used to reduce communication complexity between multiple objects or classes.
+This pattern provides a mediator class (middleman) which handles all the communications between different classes and supports easy maintenance of the code by loose coupling.

 ### Facade
 Facade design pattern is used when a system is very complex or difficult to understand as the system has a large number of interdependent classes.
 This pattern hides the complexities of the larger system and provides a simpler interface to the client.
 * `Facade` contains all its subsystem client methods.